qatta93/rss-reader/README.md

 2. Open Expo Go on your device.

-3. Scan the QR code displayed in your terminal after running `npm start` or `npx expo start -c`.
+3. Scan the QR code displayed in your terminal after running `npx expo start -c`.

 This will load the app directly on your mobile device for easy testing and viewing.